polleverywhere/phantom-cluster-webfonts/README.md

 ### PhantomQueuedClusterClient

-This extends `PhantomClusterClient`, so includes all of their methods/events/properties.
+This extends `PhantomClusterClient`, so it includes all of their methods/events/properties.

 #### Methods

-* `queueItemResponse`: Call this method instead of `next` when you've processing the current request.
+* `queueItemResponse`: Call this method instead of `next` when you've processing the current request, as it notify the server.
 Pass the response as an argument, which will in turn be passed to the server.

 #### Events